phenozd/scroll/contracts/docs/apis/L1ERC721Gateway.md

 > L1ERC721Gateway

-The `L1ERC721Gateway` is used to deposit ERC721 compatible NFT on layer 1 and finalize withdraw the NFTs from layer 2.
+The `L1ERC721Gateway` serves as a gateway for depositing ERC721 compatible NFTs onto Layer 1 and completing withdrawals from Layer 2.

-*The deposited NFTs are held in this gateway.
-On finalizing withdraw, the corresponding NFT will be transfer to the recipient directly.
-This will be changed if we have more specific scenarios.*
+*NFTs deposited into this gateway are securely stored.
+Upon finalizing a withdrawal, the associated NFT is transferred directly to the recipient.
+It's important to note that adjustments may be made to this process to accommodate specific scenarios.*

 ## Methods